Web Application Development

 Product design is a crucial step in the web development process.
 As a consumer, you often see colorful interfaces that catch your attention, but the most successful designs have very humble beginnings—wireframes.

-Starting with low-fidelity wireframes or mockups is an efficient way to verify whether your ideas resonate with the end-users, and the web app is intuitive to use.
+Starting with low-fidelity wireframes or mockups is an efficient way to verify whether your ideas resonate with the end-users, and make sure the web app is user-friendly and intuitive to use.
 If you're working with an external team, the wireframing stage is also an opportunity to double-check if their work is aligned with your vision.

 Tools that allow for sharing and providing feedback on designs will make the collaboration easier and simplify the programmers’ job later on.
 Adobe XD and Figma are our apps of choice.

-The process of software development can be supported by a framework suited to your needs.
+While you develop a web application, your process can be supported by a framework suited to your needs.
 At Apptension, we follow agile frameworks, which are perfect for building web apps.
 Recently, we built also a SaaS Boilerplate to develop products faster and cheaper.
 The development team works in 2-week iterations, during which they deliver a planned increment.

 One of the most significant advantages of the agile approach is that you can deliver value continuously and be flexible when it comes to your project’s scope.
 Change of requirements?
 No problem, you can accommodate it in the next iteration.
 On top of that, the whole process is very transparent.